vesta-power-model/vesta/README.md

 We provide some `json` files that contain the experiments used to produce our data.
 You can generate new experiment scripts by running `scripts/generate_experiments.py` with a `benchmarks.json`.
 This will create a directory containing the experiment driving code.
 The probes listed in `benchmark-confgs/benchmarks.json` were selected during `VESTA`'s screening.
 You may add or remove probes from this list by consulting the full list of Java's [DTrace Probes](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/dtrace.html); make sure that any instance of a hyphen (`-`) is replaced by two underscores (`__`) if you do add probes.
 There are two additional caveats regarding modifying the sampled probes:

 1. As mentioned in the publication, unselected probes incurred significant overhead
 2. Language runtime events (LREs) are represented through a pair of probes with the same prefix but ending with `__entry`/`__return` and `__begin`/`__end`.
-If a given probe does not have its pair, then it will be modeled individually as a counter.
+If a given probe does not have its corresponding partner probe, then it will be modeled individually as a counter.

-To do a full reproduction, first you'll need to build and run the baseline, i.e. benchmarks with no probing:
+To do a full reproduction, first you'll need to build and run the baseline, i.e. executing the benchmarks with no probing:

 ```bash
 python3 scripts/generate_experiments.py \